opencollective/documentation/fiscal-hosts/managing-your-collectives/vendors.md

 ## Submit an Expense on Behalf of a Vendor

-In order to use vendors for expense submission a payment method much be included in the vendor profile.&#x20;
+In order to use vendors for expense submission a payment method must be included in the vendor profile.&#x20;

-Once submitting an expense you can attribute it to a selecting Vendor and searching for the Vendor's name.&#x20;
+Once submitting an expense you can attribute it to a selected Vendor by searching for the Vendor's name.&#x20;

 <figure><img src="../../.gitbook/assets/image (66).png" alt="Screenshot showing the ability to submit an expense on behalf of a Vendor. "><figcaption></figcaption></figure>